Having a Car in College: Pros and Cons

 - Parking Fees

-College and universities typically require a parking pass for students to keep their cars at school, and you'll need to pay for that pass.
-Also, if you choose to park on campus without a pass, you can be subjected to fees and fines.
+Colleges and universities typically require a parking pass for students to keep their cars at school, and you'll need to pay for that pass.
+After you foot the bill for a parking pass, you may still end up driving around campus, trying to find an open spot.

 - Monthly Payments